 “Oando is the leading integrated energy group in sub-saharan African, with operations across the entire value chain of energy sector – exploration, servicing, supply and trading, gas distribution, petroleum products marketing.
 It started with the acquisition by a group of then young Nigerian businessmen of the then government-owned Unipetrol in the year 2001, and later, acquiring the downstream business of Agip, to become the Oando of today.
 The company has undergone serious metamorphosis and now at the commanding height of the sector.
 It is no doubt a success story in indigenous participation in the sector.
 Just couple of weeks back, I read in BusinessDay that you acquired stake in a Canadian energy firm.
 Your recently concluded Rights Issue is also widely reported in the media as oversubscribed”

 I doubt there will be any interviewer that will not be impressed with the 8-liner above which you can say within 3 to 4 minutes.
 Once again, you don’t need to cram anything.
 Just read enough and be familiar with facts about the company you are interviewing with.
 Lest I forget, while answering the question of what do you know about us, try to highlight the positive news about the company.
-God help you if you are interviewing with Zenon and you remind them of Otedola/Faruk Lawan saga.
+God help you if you are interviewing with Zenon or Forte Oil and you are talking of Otedola/Faruk Lawan saga.

 3, Why do you want to work for us?
-I remember being asked this question some 7 years ago by the then CEO of a top Nigerian financial institution, now member of President Jonathan’s Economic Management Team.
+I remember being asked this question some 7 years ago by the then CEO of StanbicIBTC.
 Thankfully, I had asked someone that entered before me and he told me he was asked that question, so I quickly packaged three reasons.
 It was an investment banking outfit and my response was: 1, I had always wanted to become an investment banker and from close observation of this company as the industry leader in Nigeria, I believe it is the best platform to achieve my dream, while contributing to further success of the organization; 2, I had long watched this company, right from my secondary school days, and I believe in her dream, I believe in her future, and I want to be part of its success; 3, I have always valued integrity and from my knowledge of this organization, I know integrity is the watchword.
 This integrity-driven environment falls in line with my career goal, my ideal workplace.

 I was asked same question in another interview, this time around with an oil marketing firm and my answer was: I have long watched this company from afar, and I am impressed with its giant strides.
 Here is a Nigerian company, managed by Nigerians, doing extremely well in a sector dominated by foreign operators.
 I will like to be part of this success story.
 So in essence, just look for the high points of the organization interviewing you and carve your answer around it.